“The mind is everything, what you think, you become.”

 Many worry about competition for a promotion in their workplace, and they lack self-esteem.
 People believe they will never have what they deserve and often portray themselves as the victim.

-A mindset is an attitude that can help or hinder your ability to make financial decisions, manage stress, social situations, and reach your goals.
+A mindset is an attitude that can help or hinder your ability to make financial decisions, manage stress, and social situations, and reach your goals.
 No one is exempt from challenges, but you can accept and deal with them.
 If you put up barriers, you will fixate on your losses rather than correcting your mistakes.
 That is a recipe for sabotaging your finances.
 There is no shortage of people who are worse off than you are.

 A Lesson Growing Up